adebali/adebalilab_website/content/positions.md

 You are welcomed!
 Dr. Adebali is a molecular biologist by training, and he gained computational skills during his PhD.
 So, why wouldn't you be able to do the same?
 We will teach the basics of computing and expect you to develop your computing skills during your time in our lab.

 #### Computer scientists?
 Of course!
 Here, you will be trained in biology.
-We will teach you how to use your computing skills in understanding biologoical events at a molecular level.
+We will teach you how to use your computing skills in understanding biological events at a molecular level.

-#### Other diciplines?
+#### Other disciplines?
 Yes!
-There are two criteria; you must have (i) an enthusiasim in genome sciences and (ii) wilingness to work with computers.
+There are two criteria; you must have (i) an enthusiasm in genome sciences and (ii) willingness to work with computers.

 # Undergraduate students